weimingtom/onscripter-libretro_fork/README.md

 unzip ONSYURI.7z to SDCARD:/Emus/

 ## Bugs or TODO
+* Use depends.exe check the dll, too many export function names except retro_*, need to remove them.
-* (20250907) Known problems: If the game file path contains Chinese, the RetroArch will crash.
+* (20250907) Known problems: If the game file path contains Chinese, the RetroArch core will crash.
 Make the path all full English.
 * https://github.com/libretro/libretro-super/issues/1642
 * https://github.com/libretro/libretro-super/pull/1710
 * (done) How to cross compile it with mingw toolchain in xubuntu